Sony Point and Shoot Camera Review

 Also my favorite feature of this camera is the WiFi function!!
 You can send photos straight from the camera to your phone, immediately after you take them.
 No more waiting to get back home to a computer!
 The camera creates its own WiFi, so you do not have to be on a WiFi network to get the pictures on your phone!!
 So cool.
 You can share them immediately to Instagram, Facebook, email or whatever!

 You can use this camera in full manual mode if you want.
-You can also shoot in Aperture priority, Shutter priority, or it’s got great preset scenes like action, macro, and food.
+Or you can shoot in Aperture priority, Shutter priority, or it’s got great preset scenes like action, macro, and food.
 Ninety-nine percent of the time, though, I shoot in Superior Auto.
 On the dial it looks like a camera with a plus.
 The only other setting I use is, sometimes, rarely, I’ll change it to the food preset scene.
 Everything else (and most of the time food too) is shot in Superior Auto.
 So it’s super easy to just literally point and shoot!

-Also, If you ever wonder what camera I used to take a photo here on Kevin & Amanda, you can click on any picture to see the camera, lens, and settings I used.
+If you ever wonder what camera I used to take a photo here on Kevin & Amanda, you can click on any picture to see the camera, lens, and settings I used.

 Photos Straight from the Camera (No Editing)